Product

 1. Installation

-Shopify CLI can be installed on a number of different operating systems.
-The easiest way to do this is through your computer’s own command line.
+Shopify CLI can be installed on several different operating systems.
+The easiest way to do this is through your computer’s command line.
 Here is a full list of software requirements.

 2. Creating a project